alibaba-damo-academy/PixelRefer/README.md

 ## 🔍 About VideoRefer Suite

-`VideoRefer Suite` is a suite designed to enhance the fine-grained spatial-temporal understanding capabilities of Video Large Language Models (Video LLMs).
+`VideoRefer Suite` is designed to enhance the fine-grained spatial-temporal understanding capabilities of Video Large Language Models (Video LLMs).
 It consists of three primary components:

 * **Model (VideoRefer)**

-`VideoRefer` is an effective Video LLM, which enables fine-grained perceiving, reasoning and retrieval for user-defined regions at any specified timestamps.
-Supporting both single-frame and multi-frame region inputs.
+`VideoRefer` is an effective Video LLM, which enables fine-grained perceiving, reasoning, and retrieval for user-defined regions at any specified timestamps—supporting both single-frame and multi-frame region inputs.

 <p align="center">
     <img src="assets/model.png" width="90%" style="margin-bottom: 0.2;"/>